Research at the Institute for Facility Management

 The Business Administration/Human Resources Competencys Group provides teaching, research and services relating to business management and employee-related issues.
 It takes a scientific and application-driven approach to its work, and develops robust and practical solutions in collaboration with its clients and cooperation partners.

-Hospitality Management Competency Group
+Hospitality Management Expert Group

-The activities of the Hospitality Management Competency Group are focused on research, development and consultancy in and around the entire field of hospitality and service management.
+The activities of the Hospitality Management Expert Group are focused on research, development and consultancy in and around the entire field of hospitality and service management.
 Its taught courses cover infrastructure services and strategic facility management, and its clients and partners include public and private entitles, in particular healthcare institutions, as well as schools and other businesses.

 The Group develops implementation-ready solutions to various hospitality management problems in the capacity of an independent expert, and cooperates closely with the IFM's Real Estate Management and Business Administration/Human Resources Competency Groups, other institutes within Switzerland and external partners.